 In addition to lectures, our degrees in Geology involve extensive fieldwork, practical work and tutorials.
 You’ll be assessed in a variety of ways, and these may be different with each module that you take.
 You can expect to take examinations, make oral presentations, as well as carry out regular project work, practical and field-based exercises.

 During your first year you will undergo a formal transition review to see how you are getting on and if there are particular areas where you may need support.
-This is in addition to the personal tutor who is based in your school or department and can help with any academic issues you encounter.
+Your personal tutor who is based in the School can help with any academic issues you encounter.

 At the beginning of each module, you'll be given information on how and when you'll be assessed for that particular programme of study.
 You'll receive feedback on each assessment within four weeks, so that you can learn from and build on what you have done.